amandaguglieri/hackinglife/docs/mysql.md

 # Show tablesç
 SHOW tables;

-# Dump content from nameOftable
+# Dump columns from nameOftable
-SELECT * FROM NameOfTable
+SELECT * FROM NameOfTable;
+# SELECT name, description FROM products WHERE id=9;

 # Create a table with some columns in the previously selected database
 CREATE TABLE person(nombre VARCHAR(255), edad INT, id INT);